Best Memory Foam Pillow

 What is the best pillow for a good night’s rest?
 For some sleepers, the answer is a memory foam pillow because it can provide a blend of pressure relief, support, and softness to help a sleeper achieve better rest.

 In this guide, we cover the types of memory foam pillows, pillow sizes, and pillow lofts available.
 We go over the pros and cons of memory foam, the expected price and lifespan of a memory foam pillow, and which sleeping styles best benefit from using a memory foam pillow.

 We designed the Zoma Pillow to not only be comfortable but moldable.
 The shredded foam and polyester MicroCushions™ inside the pillow let you shape and fluff the pillow to your liking.

 Our MicroCushions™ fill the pillow by the hundreds and keep you cool by dissipating heat.
 The hypoallergenic MicroCushions™ naturally resists bacteria and dust mites.

 A queen-size Zoma Pillow is 16 inches by 27 inches and 6 inches high.
 The pillow can fit comfortably on most mattresses.

 The pillow comes with a machine washable cover made from 97 percent polyester and 3 percent spandex.
 The breathable, stretchy knit lets air flow in and out.

 Our Zoma Pillow is also machine washable.
 We advise washing the pillow core on a delicate cycle with mild detergent every six to twelve months, then dry it on low heat.

 You can get a queen-size Zoma Pillow for $75 with free shipping.
-The Zoma Pillow comes with a 100-night sleep trial and a 10-year warranty to cover repairs or replacement.
-Any sleeper that isn’t satisfied by their pillow can return it for free.
+The Zoma Pillow also comes with a 10-year warranty to cover repairs or replacement.

 Why A Memory Foam Pillow?